-I haven't found such bands on the radio; occasional surveys of the FM spectrum have revealed that commerical radio remains a vast wasteland.
-Fortunately though, I have come across I have come across one band that gives me hope for our musical present: the Atomic Swindlers.
+Casual surveys of the radio dial revealed that the wasteland still stretched for miles, but I have come across one band that gives me hope for our musical present: the Atomic Swindlers.

-With sound and style that can best be described as Ziggy Stardust meets The Fifth Element, the Atomic Swindlers' show that hey, creative rock'n'roll -- - even science fiction rock'n'roll -- is far from dead.
+With sound can best be described as Ziggy Stardust meets The Fifth Element, the Atomic Swindlers show that hey, creative rock’n’roll – even science fiction rock’n’roll—is far from dead.

 Lesbian Bikers from Outer Space

-I first heard about the Swindlers -- and their first album, Coming Out Electric -- when I was contacted by their agent about a potential review.
-I surfed over to the band's Web site, and checked out the video for "Float (My Electric Stargirl)".
-I listened to the sexy, catchy tune about a space biker chick fighting to free her lost and imprisoned girlfriend, loved its Samurai Jack-like visuals, and found myself humming the song in the shower the next day, and wondering irately how long it would take for the review CD to show up.
+I first heard about the Swindlers when I was contacted by their agent about a potential review.
+I surfed over to the band’s Web site, and checked out the video for “Float (My Electric Stargirl)”.
+I listened to the subdued, catchy tune about a space biker chick fighting to free her lost and imprisoned girlfriend, loved its Samurai Jack-like visuals, and found myself humming the song in the shower the next day, and wondering irately how long it would take for the review CD to show up.